SZUT-NGIL/SQLi-Feature-extraction/README.md

 | BERT | 0.9995 | 0.9991 | 0.9995 | 0.9993 | 1.0000 |
 | Ours | 0.9998 | 1.0000 | 0.9995 | 0.9998 | 1.0000 |

-From the currently checked-in results, `ours` achieves the strongest or tied-strongest overall performance on the default split while remaining relatively interpretable.

 ### Main benchmark comparison